galiprandi/array-join/README.md

 ```

 ### Use Cases
-- Merging fruit lists from different suppliers.
+- Combining product lists from different suppliers.
-- Aggregating shopping lists without duplicate items.
+- Merging inventories without duplicate records.
-- Creating a combined list of unique products.
+- Aggregating unique items from multiple arrays.

 ---

-## 🔹 `arrayDistinct(arr1, arr2)`
+## 🔹 arrayDistinct(arr1, arr2)

-Finds elements that are **unique** to each array, meaning they do not exist in both.
-This helps identify exclusive records, compare datasets, and filter out shared elements.
+Returns the elements that are **unique** to each array, meaning they do not exist in both.

 ### Example
 ```ts